Student Spotlight: Ana Lastoviria, Coder Academy Melbourne

 Coder: What skills from your previous career or study have been invaluable during your course?

-Ana: Definitely the organizational skills.
+Ana: Definitely the organisational skills.
 Especially with studying online, you have to self-organise, stay focused and hold yourself accountable.
 That can’t be done without proper planning, making to-do lists, setting deadlines, scheduling, etc.

 Also, the self-study and research skills.
 Bootcamp can’t and won’t teach you everything, the big thing about working in tech is figuring stuff out, so I was quite happy to apply the research skills I gained doing my first degree in history ten years ago.